AUsfy/command-pad-wpf/README.md

-# Command Pad
+# Command Pad WPF

 Simple desktop application (wpf) for running command line tasks.
 You can add, modify, start and stop your command line tasks.
 This is a Net implementation of the [command pad](https://github.com/supnate/command-pad).

 **Implementation details:**
-The implementation follows MVVM design pattern.
+* The implementation follows MVVM design pattern.
-The view integrated MaterialDesign.
+* The view uses MaterialDesign.
-Sqlite db was used to store the commands.
+* Sqlite db was used to store the commands.

 **Screenshots:**